Blosc/caterva-scipy21/caterva_workshop.md

 ### Use cases

-Develop:

-- Extract slices of compressed data without decompress all the dataset

-- Alternative to zarr/hdf5 when the slicing performance (speed?) is crucial.
+Caterva can be used for a great variety of datasets.
+However, when it really stands out is with multidimensional ones because not every library is prepared to handle these datasets once they are compressed.
+Specifically, Caterva is really useful for extracting slices of compressed data because, thanks to the chunking machinery it implements, Caterva minimizes the amount of data it has to decompress to obtain the slice, and therefore the time it costs.

+Accordingly, for cases where the slicing performance is crucial Caterva turns out to be a good alternative to Zarr and HDF5.

 +++ {"slideshow": {"slide_type": "slide"}}